rspamd/rspamd/doc/faq.md

 This looks complicated but it allows smoother updates and simplifies automatic management.
 If you are unsure about your configuration, then take a look at the output of the `rspamadm configdump` command, which displays the target configuration with many options available, and the `rspamadm confighelp` command which shows help for many Rspamd options.

+### What are rspamd.conf.local and rspamd.conf.override

+While `override.d` and `local.d` replace entries inside block elements, `rspamd.conf.local` and `rspamd.conf.override` operate on whole blocks (`{}`).

+What distinguishes these files is the way in which they alter the configuration - `rspamd.conf.local` adds or merges config elements (and is useful, for example, for setting custom metrics) while `rspamd.conf.override` adds or replaces config elements (and is useful for redefining settings completely).

 ### What are maps
 Maps are files that contain lists of keys or key-value pairs that could be dynamically reloaded by Rspamd when changed.
 The important difference to configuration elements is that map reloading is done 'live' without and expensive restart procedure.
 Another important thing about maps is that Rspamd can monitor both file and HTTP maps for changes (modification time for files and HTTP `If-Modified-Since` header for HTTP maps).
 So far, Rspamd supports `HTTP` and `file` maps.